 As a global center of art and culture and home to scores of world-class museums, I can’t attempt to recommend must-see museums to visit.
 I’m not much of an art museum person, so I actually haven’t been to that many.
 I have visited the Museum of Modern Art and enjoyed it.
-I’ve never been to the Metropolitan Museum of Art nor the American Museum of Natural History but I plan to visit one of them this coming trip.
+I’ve never been to the Metropolitan Museum of Art nor the American Museum of Natural History, but I plan to visit next time I go.

-Two of my lesser known but personal favorites are the Tenement Museum on the Lower East Side (if you are interested in the city’s immigration and social history) and the New York Transit Museum in Brooklyn (to learn about how the transit system was build and changed throughout the years, including this replica of a historic subway station.)
+Two lesser known but personal favorites are the Tenement Museum on the Lower East Side (if you are interested in the city’s immigration and social history) and the New York Transit Museum in Brooklyn (to learn about how the transit system was built and changed throughout the years, including this replica of a historic subway station.)